<aside> 💡 2/3rds of the world’s top 50 universities are located in the U.S. The country attracts the cream of the cream of the crop.

 America is ahead of the curve

-The United States is one of the major innovation hubs in the world.
-All the most impactful global finance and technology companies were founded in the US - this makes for a richer job market.
+The United States is most important innovation hubs in the world.
+The overwhelming majority of the most impactful global finance and technology companies were founded in the US - this makes for a richer job market.
 Goldman Sachs, Microsoft, Blackstone, Google, OpenAI.
 The US is always doing things 4-5 years before the UK, it’s kind of crazy.
 1 million international students flock to the US every year to take advantage of the opportunities and add to the culture and innovation; the cycle perpetuates..

 Higher paid jobs